irgeek/StrEnum/README.md

 assert Shape.CIRCLE == "Circle"
 ```

-Doing this with other classes, though, won't manipulate values--whatever you
+Doing this with the case-changing classes, though, won't manipulate
-assign is the value they will have.
+values--whatever you assign is the value they end up with.

 ```python
 from strenum import KebabCaseStrEnum